Mjz86/c_colon/mcc.md

  lets say a name has been  changed  N times ,

-  the collision probability is one halfs if we have tried 2^64 different versions,
+  the collision probability is one halfs if we have tried 2^64 different versions, based on the birthday paradox.

   as long as we haven't changed the name more than 2^(32) times , we are extremely unlikely to find a collision.